Touki Bouki: Home media and restoration

 In 2005, Touki Bouki was released on DVD by Kino Video.

 In 2008, the film was restored in 2K by the Cineteca di Bologna/L'Immagine Ritrovata laboratory, in association with the Martin Scorsese-founded World Cinema Project.
 In 2013, the restoration of the film was released on DVD and Blu-ray by The Criterion Collection, as part of the Martin Scorsese's World Cinema Project box set.
 In 2021, the Criterion Collection re-issued the film on DVD and Blu-ray as a standalone release.

 Legacy

-In 2014, British band Red Snapper released Hyena, an album inspired by Touki Bouki and featuring a cover image from the film. "inspired by the band's recent soundtrack for cult 70s Senegalese road movie Touki Bouki, the first independent African film which was recently restored by Martin Scorcese and which is first and foremost an afro-funk odyssey in itself.
+In 2014, British band Red Snapper released Hyena, an album inspired by Touki Bouki and featuring a cover image from the film. "inspired by the band's recent soundtrack for cult 70s Senegalese road movie Touki Bouki, the first independent African film which was recently restored by Martin Scorcese [sic] and which is first and foremost an afro-funk odyssey in itself.
 Have toured with the film for a year, playing the soundtrack live to audiences across Europe; themes from the score have been developed and extended to form Hyena."Beyoncé and Jay-Z referenced the bull-horned motorcycle of Touki Bouki in the promotional video and poster for their 2018 On the Run II Tour.